by Carolyn Thomas ♥ @HeartSisters

 RA – Right Atrium: The right upper chamber of the heart.
 The right atrium receives de-oxygenated blood from the body through the vena cava and pumps it into the right ventricle which then sends it to the lungs to be oxygenated.

-Radial Artery: the artery in the wrist where a thin catheter is inserted through the body’s network of arteries in the arm and eventually into the heart during a procedure to implant a stent.
+Radial Artery: the artery in the wrist where a thin catheter is inserted through the body’s network of arteries in the arm and eventually up into the heart during a procedure to implant a stent.
 Doctors may also call this transradial access, the transradial approach, or transradial angioplasty.
-Because it’s associated with fewer complications, this is increasingly considered the default access approach in most countries, except in the U.S. where the traditional Femoral Artery (groin) approach is still the most popular access.
+Because it’s associated with fewer complications, this is increasingly considered the default access approach in most countries, except in the U.S. where the traditional Femoral Artery (groin) approach may still be more popular for unknown reasons.

 RBBB – Right Bundle Branch Block: A delay or obstruction along the pathway that electrical impulses travel to make your heart beat.
 The delay or blockage occurs on the pathway that sends electrical impulses to the right side of your heart.
 See also Left Bundle Branch Block.